 - The block version number MUST be greater than or equal to 4. - · For a block at block height height, nBits MUST be equal to ThresholdBits(height). - The block MUST pass the difficulty filter defined in §7.6.2 'Difficulty filter' on p.
-87. - · solution MUST represent a valid Equihash solution as defined in §7.6.1 'Equihash' on p.
-86. - For each block other than the genesis block, nTime MUST be strictly greater than the median-time-past of that block. - For each block at block height 2 or greater on the production network, or block height 653606 or greater on the test network, nTime MUST be less than or equal to the median-time-past of that block plus $90 \cdot 60$ seconds. - The size of a block MUST be less than or equal to 2000000 bytes. - [Sapling and Blossom only, pre-Heartwood] hashLightClientRoot MUST be LEBS2OSP256(rt) where rt is the root of the Sapling note commitment tree for the final Sapling treestate of this block. - [Heartwood onward] hashLightClientRoot MUST be set to the value of hashChainHistoryRoot for this block, as specified in [ZIP-221]. - The block height MUST be encoded as the first item in the coinbase transaction's scriptSig, as specified in [BIP-34].
+87. - solution MUST represent a valid Equihash solution as defined in §7.6.1 'Equihash' on p.
+86. - For each block other than the genesis block, nTime MUST be strictly greater than the median-time-past of that block. - For each block at block height 2 or greater on the production network, or block height 653606 or greater on the test network, nTime MUST be less than or equal to the median-time-past of that block plus $90 \cdot 60$ seconds. - The size of a block MUST be less than or equal to 2000000 bytes. - [Sapling onward] hashFinalSaplingRoot MUST be LEBS2OSP256(rt) where rt is the root of the Sapling note commitment tree for the final Sapling treestate of this block. - The block height MUST be encoded as the first item in the coinbase transaction's scriptSig, as specified in [BIP-34].
 The format of the height is "serialized CScript" the first byte is the number of bytes in the number, and the following bytes are the signed little-endian representation of the number. - · TODO: Other rules inherited from Bitcoin.